How can distilled water be remineralized?

 If you only drink distilled water that has not been remineralized, you are depriving your body of the essential minerals it needs to function.

-This is important to know unless you compensate for these deficiencies through food.
+This is essential to know unless you compensate for these deficiencies through food.
 Muscles (including the heart muscle) need electrolytes to function.
 Without the electrolytes, signals in the body are disrupted.
-That's why we need some of the minerals that distilled water lacks.
+That's why we require some of the minerals that distilled water lacks.
 I want to briefly introduce you to the most important minerals:

 Calcium is not only important for maintaining bone density, but also keeps your heart healthy by keeping your blood pressure low.
 Lower blood pressure also reduces the risk of stroke significantly.